TimurGar/IB-Computer-Science/readme.md

 And
 1. SSD 128GB(connected to SATA port)
 1. HDD 1Tb(connected to SATA port)
-1. Power supply 1000w(it's also connected to external power socket.
+1. Power supply 1000w(it's also connected to external power socket).
+1. Cooling fans(located on computer case)

 Which are connected to a motherboards via wires.
 We also have keyboard and mouse as an input and monitor as an output.